 This post may contain affiliate links.
 Please see our disclosure here.

-The kitchen remodel is well underway and removing the wall between the kitchen, dining room and living room was a no brainer.
-As a side note, identifying and removing a load bearing wall is for a licensed professional and not a DIY homeowner project.
+Identifying and removing a load bearing wall is for a licensed professional and not a DIY homeowner project.
 Hire a professional and check with your local building department for permit requirements.

-They used a sawzall to cut out the built-in portion of the cabinet/hutch and crowbar and hammer to remove the rest.
+The process of removing the load bearing wall started by using a sawzall to cut out the built-in portion of the cabinet/hutch and crowbar and hammer to remove the rest.

 Opening a load bearing wall between kitchen and living room can be somewhat costly but in my opinion, the open concept style adds a significant increase in value to your home.